JinghaoLu/MIN1PIPE/README.md

 If post-process is selected, there will be an additional *".mat"* file created with *"_data_processed_refined"*.

 ## Practical Suggestions
-***Updates***
-***07/16/2018*** Patch version released.
-The program auto-detects available memory and processes data in chunk.
-Integrate fast read&write and memory mapping at key steps.
-The toolbox is undergoing some beta tests, so **please expect frequent updates recently**.

----

 - Data tips
     - Data should be arranged in sessions.
     - Each session contains multiple videos automatically divided by the recording softwares.